nayan-ai4m/AI4M-code-generator/README.md

 ## Usage Limits & Considerations

-- **API Rate Limits**: Both Claude and Gemini APIs have rate limits.
+- **API Rate Limits**: Groq API has rate limits.
 Monitor usage in production.
 - **File Size Limits**: Current limit is 10MB for uploaded files.
 Adjust in `/api/upload/route.ts` if needed.
 - **Security**: API keys are server-side only and never exposed to the client.
-- **Cost**: Monitor API usage as both services have usage-based pricing.
+- **Cost**: Monitor API usage as Groq has usage-based pricing.

 ## Browser Support